ELeeAstro/Exo-FMS_column_picketfence/README.md

 Unfortunately the numerical results in 1D can in certain circumstances produce small spiky profiles, primarily due to the sensitivity of the opacity fitting function to the temperature, or, when the fitting function is outside it's valid range of temperatures (~100-4000 K) or pressures (~1e-4-1e3 pa).
 Inside a GCM these small spikes are typically smoothed out by the dynamical processes.

+To compile enter 'make' in the main directory.
+To remove compiled code enter 'make clean'. \
+Some compiler options for gfortran, nvfortran and ifort are provided in the makefile.

 This code performs various two-stream approaches from the literature in a non-grey, picket fence context:
 1. Isothermal layer approximation
-2. Toon et al. method
+2. Toon et al. method (Scattering version in dev.)
 3. Short Characteristics method
 4. Heng et al. method
-5. Neil Lewis' scattering code, following Pierrehumbert (2010)
+5. Neil Lewis's scattering code, following Pierrehumbert (2010)
-6. Mendonca et al. method (IN DEVELOPMENT)
+6. Mendonca et al. method
 7. Two-stream DISORT version (w. modifications by Xianyu Tan)

+You can also see the header comments in the source code for some additional information.

+For the shortwave fluxes, for methods that do not contain a shortwave scattering mode we include the 'adding method' (Menconca et al. 2015 + references).
+We detect if any albedo is present in the column, and peform the adding method to calculate the scattered flux, otherwise if there is no albedo only the direct beam is used.

 This emulates a single column inside the Exo-FMS GCM and is useful for testing and developing new techniques as they would perform inside a GCM setting.
 This is also useful to see differences in each method and their various approximations.